madnight/blog/source/_posts/ekpyrotic.md

 <!--\end{document}-->
 {% endraw %}

-A crucial implication of this model is that all known fundamental particles that make up matter—such as quarks, electrons, and neutrinos—are confined to our 3-brane, as are the fundamental forces described by the Standard Model of physics, including electromagnetism, the weak nuclear force, and the strong nuclear force.[^4] These forces do not propagate into extra dimensions, meaning that interactions involving light and matter remain restricted to the brane.
+A crucial implication of this model is that all known fundamental particles that make up matter-such as quarks, electrons, and neutrinos-are confined to our 3-brane, as are the fundamental forces described by the Standard Model of physics, including electromagnetism, the weak nuclear force, and the strong nuclear force.[^4] These forces do not propagate into extra dimensions, meaning that interactions involving light and matter remain restricted to the brane.
 However, gravity behaves differently.
-Since gravity is mediated by gravitons, which are associated with closed strings, it is not confined to the brane and can instead move freely through the bulk.[^9] This property offers a potential explanation for why gravity appears significantly weaker than the other fundamental forces—some of its influence may be leaking into extra dimensions rather than being fully concentrated on our 3-brane.
+Since gravity is mediated by gravitons, which are associated with closed strings, it is not confined to the brane and can instead move freely through the bulk.[^9] This property offers a potential explanation for why gravity appears significantly weaker than the other fundamental forces-some of its influence may be leaking into extra dimensions rather than being fully concentrated on our 3-brane.

 A key consequence of this framework is that we do not have direct access to extra dimensions except through gravitational interactions or potentially other exotic effects.
 If another 3-brane existed parallel to ours within the bulk, we would not be able to see it or interact with it using electromagnetic or nuclear forces, since those forces are confined to their respective branes.
 However, gravity, which can travel between branes, could still exert an influence, leading to gravitational interactions between parallel branes.[^10] This concept plays a crucial role in the ekpyrotic scenario, an alternative cosmological model in which the motion and eventual collision of two parallel branes provide an explanation for the Big Bang.
 Instead of originating from a singularity, as in the standard cosmological model, the universe in the ekpyrotic scenario emerges from a pre-existing structure in extra dimensions, where cycles of brane collisions could be responsible for cosmic evolution.
 If correct, this model suggests that the universe undergoes periodic contractions and expansions due to repeated brane interactions, offering an alternative to the traditional inflationary model of cosmology.[^5][^6]